Fargo (1996 film): Plot

-In 1987, Jerry Lundegaard is the executive sales manager of a Minneapolis car dealership owned by his father-in-law, Wade Gustafson.
-Desperate for money, he plans to have his wife, Jean, kidnapped.
+In 1987, Jerome "Jerry" Lundegaard is the executive sales manager of a Minneapolis car dealership owned by his father-in-law, Wade Gustafson.
+Desperate for money, Jerry plans to have his wife, Jean, kidnapped.
 On the recommendation of dealership mechanic and parolee Shep Proudfoot, Jerry meets Gaear Grimsrud and Carl Showalter at a bar in Fargo, North Dakota.
 Gaear and Carl agree to kidnap Jean in exchange for a new Oldsmobile Cutlass Ciera and half of the $80,000 ransom Jerry intends to extort from Wade.

 Believing he has secured a $750,000 loan from Wade for a lucrative real estate deal, Jerry unsuccessfully tries to call off the kidnapping.
-However, Wade and his accountant Stan Grossman inform Jerry that Wade will handle the deal himself, offering Jerry only a modest finder's fee.
+Wade and his accountant Stan Grossman inform Jerry that they never intended Jerry to handle the $750,000 deal, offering him only a modest finder's fee.
 Carl and Gaear kidnap Jean and transport her to a remote cabin in Moose Lake.
-A state trooper stops them near Brainerd for not displaying temporary registration tags.
+A state trooper stops them near Brainerd for not displaying temporary registration tags on the new Oldsmobile.
 The trooper rejects Carl's clumsy bribe attempt and orders Carl out of the car.
-The trooper hears Jean whimpering in the back seat, so Gaear shoots the trooper dead, then kills two passersby who witnessed the scene.
+When the trooper hears Jean whimpering in the back seat, Gaear shoots him dead, then hunts down and kills two passersby who witnessed the scene.

 Brainerd police chief Marge Gunderson, who is seven months pregnant, begins investigating.
-She correctly deduces that the dead trooper was ticketing a car with dealer plates.
+She correctly infers that the dead trooper was ticketing a car with dealer plates.
 She later learns that two men driving a dealership vehicle checked into a nearby motel with two call girls and placed a call to Shep.
 Marge visits Wade's dealership, where Shep feigns ignorance and Jerry nervously insists no cars are missing.
-While in Minneapolis, Marge reconnects with Mike Yanagita, a high school classmate.
-Mike awkwardly tries to romance her before breaking down and telling her his wife has died.
+While in Minneapolis, Marge reconnects with Mike Yanagita, a high school classmate, who awkwardly tries to romance Marge before breaking down, saying that his wife has died and he is lonely.